ServiceWeaver/weaver/website/docs.md

 supplied function.
 In this example,`app` is the main component since it contains a `weaver.Implements[weaver.Main]` field.

-The `serve` function fetches the Reverser component by calling `weaver.Get[Reverser](app)`.
-We invoke methods on the component like we would any regular interface.
-In this example, we call `reverser.Reverse`.
+The `app` struct has a special field of type `weaver.Ref[Reverser]`.
+The `Get()` method on this field returns the `Reverser` component.
+The application can call methods on this component like on any regular interface.

 Before we build and run the app, we need to run Service Weaver's code generator, called `weaver generate`. `weaver generate` writes a `weaver_gen.go` file that